shambhavi12001/opendendro_interview/README.md

 2. Switch to python branch
 <br />`git checkout python`
 3. Make sure the CSV files are in the same directory as the 'challenge.py' file.
-Run the pythone file
+Run the python file
 <br />`python3 challenge.py`

 ## Description